presigues/triton-tech-code-2024/README.md

-TRITON TECH TEAM CODE FOR THE 2024 SEASON
+#TRITON TECH TEAM CODE FOR THE 2024 SEASON

-@@When Updating Make sure to commit afterwards
+When Updating Make sure to commit afterwards